dreamcatcher-tech/network/Inbox/2024-08-07 1303 viewing customers in a grid.md

 Downloading all the repo is valid, as we might choose to pull the whole git repo to provide light weight client side widgets.
 Eject old data.

-Provides a way to track changes and subscribe to those changes.
+Provides a way to track changes and subscribe to those changes, by tracking the git commit.

+websocket can just send up a range of the directory files it wants, and pull them down in chunks.